 Who are University of Southern California's Most influential alumni?

-University of Southern California's most influential alumni faculty include professors and professionals in the fields of Social Work, Communications, and Business.
-University of Southern California’s most academically influential people include Neil Armstrong, Frank Gehry, and George Lucas.
+University of Southern California's most influential alumni faculty include professors and professionals in the fields of Business, Engineering, and Computer Science.
+University of Southern California’s most academically influential people include Edward L. Masry, Carlos I. Noriega, and Edwin S. Shneidman.